SelfishKrus/MayaPython_AverageNormalsToUVs/README.md

     - History clear up in Atrribute Editor
     - Make sure there are 3 UV sets in the model, and UV values are not NULL.
     - Check out UV index order with [PrintUVSets.py] cuz it’s not always in order as UV Editor presents.
+- maya.api.OpenMaya not work on skinned mesh UV(don't know why), so here is a replacement by maya.cmds.

 ## Ref